ayesha-p20/Photogram/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Changed the app icon in home screen
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: